Birmingham: Media

+Birmingham is home to a media industry that includes news and magazine publishers, radio and television networks, film production and specialist educational media training.
 Birmingham has several major local newspapers – the daily Birmingham Mail and the weekly Birmingham Post and Sunday Mercury, all owned by Reach plc.
 Forward is a freesheet produced by Birmingham City Council, which is distributed to homes in the city.
 Birmingham is also the hub for various national ethnic media, lifestyle magazines, digital news platforms, and the base for two regional Metro editions (East and West Midlands).

 Birmingham has three mainstream digital-only news publishers, I Am Birmingham, Birmingham Updates and Second City.
 Birmingham has a long cinematic history; The Electric on Station Street is the oldest working cinema in the UK.
 Birmingham is the location for several British and international film productions including Felicia's Journey of 1999, which used locations in Birmingham that were used in Take Me High of 1973 to contrast the changes in the city.

 The BBC has two facilities in the city.
 The Mailbox, in the city centre, is the national headquarters of BBC English Regions and the headquarters of BBC West Midlands and the BBC Birmingham network production centre.
 These were previously located at the Pebble Mill Studios in Edgbaston.
 The BBC Drama Village, based in Selly Oak, is a production facility specialising in television drama.

 Central/ATV studios in Birmingham was the location for the recording of various programmes for ITV, including Tiswas and Crossroads, until the complex was closed in 1997, and Central moved to its current Gas Street studios.
 Central's output from Birmingham now consists of only the West and East editions of the regional news programme ITV News Central.

 The city is served by numerous national and regional radio stations, as well as hyperlocal radio stations.
-These include Free Radio Birmingham and Greatest Hits Radio Birmingham & The West Midlands, Capital Midlands, Heart West Midlands, Absolute Radio, and Smooth West Midlands.
-The city has a community radio scene, with stations including Big City Radio, New Style Radio, Brum Radio, Switch Radio, Scratch Radio, Raaj FM, and Unity FM.
+These include Hits Radio Birmingham and Greatest Hits Radio Birmingham & The West Midlands, Capital Midlands, Heart West Midlands, and Smooth West Midlands.
+The city has a community radio scene, with stations including BRMB, New Style Radio, Brum Radio, Switch Radio, Scratch Radio, Raaj FM, and Unity FM.

 The Archers, the world's longest running radio soap, is recorded in Birmingham for BBC Radio 4.
 BBC Birmingham studios additionally produce shows for BBC Radio WM and BBC Asian Network in the city.

+The late night show Late Night Lycett is filmed in Birmingham.

+Guz Khan's comedy-drama series on BBC Three, Man Like Mobeen, is both set and filmed in Small Heath, with small parts in Coventry and Istanbul.